ECE 4420/6420 Knowledge Engineering

 Course Materials

 No textbooks are required for this course.
-Recommended for after-class reading:
+Recommended supplementary reading:

 • Homework: 5 programming assignments